-Using a slicker brush, you should brush your Weimaraner often so that he will view grooming as a normal activity.
-The reason one should groom his/her Weimaraner is simple – your dog’s physical state influences the way he feels and the way you look at your dog.
+Using a good tool, brush your Weimaraner often so that he will view grooming as a normal activity.
+The #1 reason you should groom your Weimaraner is simple.
+Your dog’s physical state influences the way he feels and the way you look at your dog.

 Unfortunately we do see dogs who have been neglected, not groomed or washed.
 Even our beloved Weimaraners!
 And this neglect does affect the behavior of a dog.